-To calculate the overall ESG score, the total weight of each indicator is calculated as indicator weight= Risk materiality Functions weight indicator value.
+To calculate the overall ESG score, the total weight of each indicator is calculated as indicator weight= Risk materiality \ Functions weight \ indicator value.

-Using the above framework, ESGRisk.ai aggregates the scores of individual indicator to calculate the key issue, theme, category and overall scores.
+Using the above framework, ESGRisk.ai aggregates the scores of individual indicators to calculate the key issue, theme, category and overall scores.

 3.1.6.
-Assigning ratings based on the overall scores
+Assigning ratings